sweetsidekick/frostwire-android/README.md

 If you want to know about legal content you can download and distribute legally please visit [FrostClick](http://frostclick.com), [VODO](http://vodo.net), ClearBits.net and [Creative Commons](http://creativecommons.org)

+# License

+See [here](COPYING) for the license.
+Frostwire for Android is offered under the GNU General Public License.